What’s The Impact Of Well Water With High Hydrogen Sulfide Levels?

 Hydrogen sulfide can also cause silverware to become tarnished and blackened.
 When exposed to this gas, silver reacts and forms silver sulfide, causing the black discoloration.
 This not only affects the appearance of your silverware but can also make it more difficult to clean and maintain.

-See also How Can I Eliminate Well Water Contamination By Radionuclides?
+See also How Can I Prevent Sulfur Odors In My Well Water?

 Rotten egg smell